MahaRERA Agent Exam Mock Test: Free Daily Practice + Full 50-Question Exam Mode

 Explanation: Section 4(2)(l)(D): 70% of all amounts realised from allottees must go into the designated account.
 If ₹50 lakh has been collected, 70% of ₹50 lakh = ₹35 lakh must be deposited.
 The calculation is based on amounts collected, not project cost.
 The remaining 30% (₹15 lakh) can be used for other project expenses.

-Frequently Asked Questions — RERA Mock Test
+Frequently Asked Questions — RERA Agent Exam Mock Test

 Yes.
 The questions are written to match the IBPS exam's style — scenario-based, multiple choice, with four options.
 The 40-minute timer matches the real exam exactly.
 The topic weightage follows the official MahaRERA syllabus.
 The difficulty distribution across easy, medium, and hard questions reflects the pattern seen in the actual IBPS exam.

-Most candidates who clear the exam on first attempt take 8-12 full mock tests over 2-3 weeks.
+Most candidates who clear the exam on first attempt take 8-12 full agent exam mock tests over 2-3 weeks.
 More important than the number is reviewing your wrong answers thoroughly.
 After each exam, read every explanation for every question you got wrong.
 The pattern of errors across multiple exams tells you exactly where to focus revision.

-Aim for 35-40 out of 50 (70-80%) in mock tests before appearing for the real exam.
+Aim for 35-40 out of 50 (70-80%) in agent exam mock tests before appearing for the real exam.
 The actual pass mark is around 40-50%, but you want a comfortable buffer above that.
 Consistently scoring 70%+ in practice means you are well prepared and unlikely to be caught off guard by the actual exam's phrasing or scenario framing.

 Free Property Calculators